Brian Hartline: Personal life

-Hartline's younger brother, Mike Hartline, is a former quarterback for the Indianapolis Colts and New England Patriots, and is currently the passing game coordinator and wide receivers coach for the Charlotte 49ers of the American Athletic Conference.
+Hartline's younger brother, Mike Hartline, is a former quarterback for the Indianapolis Colts and New England Patriots, and is currently the Offensive Quality Control coach for the Kentucky Wildcats of the Southeastern Conference.
+Hartline is married and has three children.

 Hartline owns and operates two convenience stores with a partner in Columbus that he works at during the off-season.

+On April 16, 2023, Hartline was hospitalized with non-life threatening injuries due to an ATV accident.